2022 spring turkey hunting forecast

 SOUTH CENTRAL AREA

 For Klamath County, turkeys are mostly restricted to the Keno Unit.
 Overwinter survival and chick production were good this past year.
-Hunting access is good in the southern portions of the Keno Unit.
+Hunting access is good in the southern portion of the Keno Unit.
 Although it was a very mild winter, precipitation has made many 2-track roads and trails too muddy to be driven without causing damage to the road.
-As a result, cooperators involved in the Pokegema Winter Range Road Closure have elected to delay opening those gates, (gates will open April 9).
+As a result, cooperators involved in the Pokegema Winter Range Road Closure have elected to delay opening those gates, (gates will open April 8).
 Turkey releases were made this winter in the area south of Hwy 66 as well as Johnson Prairie.

 Turkeys continue to increase in both number and range in the northern portions of Malheur County.
 The forest fringe habitat from Juntura to Ironside has increasing numbers of birds in recent years and good public land access in many areas.
 However birds are not evenly distributed, hunters will need to spend some time in the area finding places that hold birds.